 dispose of the trees for a two week period.

-Through January 12th, the Urban Forestry Division is inviting
+Missoula Parks and Recreation's Urban Forestry Division is inviting citizens

-citizens to drop off their cut Christmas trees to be recycled into
+to drop off their cut Christmas trees to be recycled into productive

-productive mulch.
-To recycle your tree, drop it off at one of these
+mulch.
+To recycle your tree, drop it off at one of these sites

-space.
-If you'd like to support Christmas Evergreen and help plant
+you’d like to support Christmas Ever-Green and help plant more

-more trees throughout Missoula, please consider a contribution to
+trees throughout Missoula, please consider making a donation to

-Currents Aquatics Center in McCormick Park, or mail donations to:
+Center in McCormick Park, or mail donations to the Urban Forestry